zenml-io/zenml/docs/book/extending-zenml/orchestrator.md

 ```

 The orchestrator basically iterates through each step and directly executes
-the step. within the same python process.
+the step within the same Python process.
 Obviously all kind of additional
 configuration could be added around this.

 ## Python Operator based Orchestration